tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 declares what is and what is not Pythonic?
 Is it people who know Python on Twitter tweeting yay or nay?

 Hmmmm, this just got complicated all of a sudden.
-We have stumbled into the world of Pythonic subjectivity and I'm not even an expert in all things Pythonic.
+I have stumbled into the world of Pythonic subjectivity and I'm not even an expert in all things Python.
 It is time to consult the scrolls of other bloggers posted elsewhere to determine the proper definition.

 Here are some links to smarter folks who have written it down to be